We are always within reach:

 You cannot be fined or sent to jail for refusing a chemical test, even if you have multiple prior OWI convictions.
 But the State of Wisconsin can–and will–automatically suspend your driver’s license if you refuse.
 Since license suspensions are administrative actions in this context, rather than criminal penalties, they are not considered a violation of your constitutional rights.

 Any drunk driving arrest is a serious matter, regardless of whether or not you have a prior OWI record.
-Given the potential consequences of a conviction, it is critical you work with a qualified Appleton DUI lawyer.
+Given the potential consequences of a conviction, it is critical you work with a qualified DUI lawyer.
 Contact Hammett, Bellin & Oswald, LLC, today if you need immediate legal assistance.